Program

 “The Effectiveness of Utilizing ELL Instructional Supports and Strategies for IEP Students in the Foreign Language Classroom”

-Alex Smith and Laura Gavornik Browning –University of Missouri-Columbia
+Alex Smith and Laura Gavornik Browning –University of Missouri-Columbia“Adolescent Immigrants: Listening to their Voices and Leveraging their Strengths”

 Mandy Stewart – Texas Woman’s University